 Mary took the opportunity to make several profound points in her tale.
 She made arguments concerning science and its abuses and many undertones and symbols that had to do with feminism.
 Shelley’s mother, Mary Wollenstonecraft was the author of a well-known feminist text and undoubtedly influenced her daughter.

 Mary Wollenstonecraft Godwin married Percy Bysshe Shelley, a poet and member of an established English family.
 He died relatively soon after they married in Italy.
 Her life was filled with struggle, but she wrote and wrote, and established herself after that strange summer in Switzerland, where her writing fame was born.
-Mary wrote a novel, which ended up being her best-knowm after "Frankenstein".
-It was called "The Last Man", written in 1826.
-She sets a story in the 21st Century, in which mankind is destroyed.
-It is described as an early form of science fiction; and still, some might say, could be strangely prophetic.
+Mary wrote a novel, which ended up being her best-known after "Frankenstein".

 A Notable Dark Decade

 The decade from 1811 to 1820 was heavily marked by real and powerful socioeconomic impacts.
 Malnutrition, poor agricultural production and spreading mild to severe regional and local epidemics had punishing effects on European and Mediterranean countries.
 With the end of the Napoleonic conflicts to boot, this was a very difficult decade, especially in Europe.
-The very low and freezing states experienced most extremely in 1816 and 1817 affected crop growth quite dramatically and thus reduced the general state of economic health, throughout European countries, greatly at that time.
 With post war economic collapse and historic cold and famine, it was a dark and poverty-filled decade.

 Ironically Dickens and Marx Born During This Time

 Both of these men were born during this decade.
 One in England, the other in Germany.
 Charles Dickens, the English Author, wrote about heroic struggle with poverty.
-He has been immortalized by "The Christmas Carol", "Oliver Twist" and "Great Expectations".
 Karl Marx came up with an entire political philosophy for dealing with poverty.
-He wrote "A Manifesto of The Communist Party" along with Engels.
 His ideas and work can be said to have affected millions of people in the early 20th century and today.